 Listings are not 100% accurate.
 We try our best to verify them, but it takes a lot of manual labor.
 If you find a listing that has incorrect information, please email us at email@example.com.

-Be mindful of how you speak to those in substance abuse to avoid stigma and discouragement!
+Be mindful of how you speak to those in substance misuse to avoid stigma and discouragement!